sowcow/blog/content/posts/the-killers.md

 is that the format of this movie is so overused by the cheapest series, games and whatnot.
 So it became inherently spoiled by seeming predictable.

-It's the right decision to watch these in the chronological order.
+It's the right decision to watch these in the chronological order, it plays out meaningfully.
 Interestingly this colored movie seems more visibly retro to me than the black-and-white one.
-Also Reagan playing a villain in the working class people's movie is historically ironic.
+I like how Reagan playing a villain in the working class people's movie implies historical irony.